drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *affect* vs. *effect*
 [Paul Brians explains the correct usage of these commonly confused words](http://public.wsu.edu/~brians/errors/affect.html).
 #### *aforementioned*
-Assuming that the reference to something that came before is clear (is it?), this stuffy, legalese-sounding word can be replaced with some other pointing word such as *these, that,* or *those.* Rather than using *aforementioned,* which creates tone problems, rewrite for clarity.
+Assuming that the reference to something that came before is clear (is it?), this stuffy, highfalutin, legalese-sounding word can be replaced with some other pointing word such as *these, that,* or *those.* Rather than using *aforementioned,* which creates tone problems, rewrite for clarity.
 #### *allot*, *a lot*, *alot*
 *Allot* is a verb meaning to share or apportion something, e.g., *The prosecution and defense teams were allotted one hour each*. *A lot* is an informal way of expressing a large quantity when formality and specifics don't matter (*He ate a lot of green beans yesterday.
 A lot of the first-down plays were short passes over the middle.*) *Allot* is not a synonym for *a lot* and *a lot* should be tightened up in polished expository prose anyway since it's too imprecise. *Alot* is an incorrect way of writing *a lot.*
 #### *alright* vs *all right*